Share what kind of mom you are!

 2. I promise I’ll always listen when you need to talk.

 You can always come to me.
 I’ll do my best not to minimize your feelings or overreact.
 Even if you’ve messed up big, I’ll listen.
 But you should know that some promises to kids come with a caveat.
 This is one of those.
-Eventually, I’m going to want to talk, too, and I hope you’ll be willing to hear what I have to say.
+Eventually, I’m going to want to talk too, and I hope you’ll be willing to hear what I have to say.

-3. I promise to prepare you for what you will face in life.
+3. I promise to prepare you for what you will face in life. character perseverance

 I’m not going to make the path easy for you, but I’ll do my best to help you grow in the areas that are most important: perseverance, courage, faith, wisdom, and integrity.
-Sometimes this “preparing” won’t feel good, but I’ll be with you, cheering you on, and I’ll never put you in a situation I don’t think you can handle.
+Sometimes, this “preparing” won’t feel good, but I’ll be with you, cheering you on, and I’ll never put you in a situation I don’t think you can handle.
 When you face something tough, know that part of the preparations have been behind the scenes because I’ve been praying for you.

 4. I promise to love your dad.